 Rebecca Bratspies, Professor, joined the faculty of CUNY Law in 2004.
 Her teaching and scholarly research focus on environmental and public international law, with a particular emphasis on how legal systems govern the global commons and how law can further sustainable development.
 She has published widely on the topics of environmental liability, regulatory uncertainty, regulation of international fisheries, and regulation of genetically modified food crops.

-CUER Fellow Ethan Middlebrooks is in his second year at CUNY Law School.
-His interest in the environment began at a young age in his hometown of Birmingham, Alabama, where he would romp about the creeks and woods and clean up garbage.
-Growing up in Birmingham, a former steeltown, also exposed him to the social and environmental inequities that came with industrial and urban development.
+CUER Fellow Ethan Middlebrooks is in his third year at CUNY Law School and second with CUER.
+His interest in the environment began at a young age in his hometown of Birmingham, Alabama, where he would roam about the creeks and woods and clean up garbage.
+Growing up in Birmingham, a former steeltown and heart of the Civil Rights Movement, also exposed him to the social and environmental inequities that came with industrial and urban development.
 Ethan graduated from Cornell University, where he majored in English.
 While at Cornell, he enjoyed the beautiful Ithaca and Finger Lakes surroundings, and became active with student environmental and sustainability groups.
 Before starting CUNY Law, he moved to New York City and worked as a litigation and corporate paralegal at a mid-size law firm, and volunteered with Hudson Riverkeeper and NY Cares.
-He’s interested in water issues, reclamation of damaged lands and sustainable development both in the form of urban renewal and new building.
+He’s interested in water quality and access issues, and correcting environmental injustices.
+This past summer he put his interests to work with New York Lawyers for the Public Interest's environmental justice division.
 Outside of law school, his interests include running and racing, music, eating new foods, and traveling.

 CUER Fellow Georgiana Tan is in her third year at CUNY Law School.
 She became interested in environmental law and justice when she travelled to Oaxaca, Mexico as a delegate with the Inter-American Law Student Association recognizing water rights for indigenous peoples.
 She interned for the New York City Department of Environmental Protection, and attended international environmental law classes at Vermont Law School.
 As a law student, she has written and/or presented on various topics such as deforestation, locally undesirable land uses, investment agreements on environmental governance, and the law of armed conflict.
 She is currently a CUER Fellow, research assistant for Professor Rebecca Bratspies, and on the New York City Bar Association Committee for International Environmental Law.
 Ms. Tan currently lives in her hometown of Queens, New York.
 When her nose is not in the law books, she loves cooking, watching indie movies, hula hooping at the beach, and strumming her guitar.